VaishnaviDontha/JAVA-DSA-docs/Arrays.md

 						System.out.println(Arrays.toString(arr[row]));
 					}

+### : JAGGED ARRAYs :

-	* Jagged Arrays - It is an Array of Arrays where the variable number of counts in each coloumn can be of different sizes.
+	Jagged Arrays - It is an Array of Arrays where the variable number of counts in each coloumn can be of different sizes.

 			Declaration = int jagged_arr[] = new int[4][];